rh-integration/3scale-toolbox-jenkins/README.md

 - `toolbox.openshiftProject` is the OpenShift project in which Kubernetes Jobs will be created
 - `toolbox.secretName` is the name of the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the [3scale_toolbox configuration file](https://github.com/3scale/3scale_toolbox/blob/master/docs/remotes.md#options)
 - `toolbox.destination` is the name of the [3scale_toolbox remote](https://github.com/3scale/3scale_toolbox/blob/master/docs/remotes.md)
-- `applicationPlans` is a list of Application Plans to create
+- `applicationPlans` is a list of Application Plans to create, by using artefact yaml File or by providing application plan properties details.

 Create the corresponding OpenShift project: